 The data should then be used to develop informed marketing strategies and decisions that help to achieve your goals.
+See our blog post, for more info.
 This can be done by looking at patterns in the data and coming up with marketing initiatives that use these patterns to deliver stronger results.

 Marketing initiatives that are developed through data are more aligned and personalized towards the customer.
 Marketing analytics can be used to develop a deeper understanding of the target customer and their actions.
 Strategies can then be developed that address this more directly.

 Data-driven marketing makes use of more accurate insights in marketing results, budget spend, and which processes are working.
 Marketers can use this information to streamline marketing initiatives, collect real proof on marketing results, and see the exact effect of each resource.